Graduate Research Awards

 - Description of any previous research on this topic by applicant

-- Name and content information for the faculty sponsor.
+- Name and content information for the faculty member who will direct student’s research (Faculty Sponsor)

-There is no page limit, but students are encouraged to be concise in their project proposal.
-Each application should include adequate detail to allow the reviewers to understand the research project and its significance in the discipline.
-Reviewers will not necessarily be experts in your field, so please write for a generally intelligent audience, but avoid jargon.
+There is no page limit on the application submitted, but students are encouraged to be concise in their applications.
+Each application should include adequate detail to allow the relevant review committee to understand the research project and its significance in the discipline.
 If the application is based upon a thesis, do not submit the thesis in its entirety.
-The project description should be a more focused and concise summary of your research project.
+The award proposal should be a more focused and concise summary of your research project, and the items outlined above.

 - Completeness of application (all required items submitted)